-The battery really does last ages.
-I’ve only had to charge it once since I initially set it up!
+The battery lasts ages.
+At the time of writing I’ve only had to charge it once since I initially set it up!

 The range of options is good (although not perfect – see below).
 It’s a nice touch to have weather data and a compass incorporated into the main watch features.

 If it’s in range of your mobile phone you can set it up to receive text messages, WhatsApp, and emails.
 I haven’t enabled that function but it looks pretty straightforward.